richarda23/steampipe-plugin-rspace/README.md

 And open your browser at http://localhost:9194/local.dashboard.rspace_dashboard

 You should see a dashboard illustrating some stats about RSpace activity.
-The 'Untitled documents' benchmark can take some time to load.
+There is an  'Untitled documents' benchmark which lists documents with no name.
+Having too many untitled documents can make it hard to find or search for content.

 ![docs/RSpaceDashboard.png](docs/RSpaceDashboard.png)

 The Dashboard can show charts, tables and alerts.
-The above command will stop remove the Docker container when you stop it using Ctrl-C.
+The above command will remove the Docker container when you stop it using Ctrl-C.

 ### Running queries